CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

     b.
 Namespaced resources across multiple namespaces

-3. A ClusterRole for the Alkaid system-wide scope.
+3. A ClusterRole for the Arktos system-wide scope.
 A ClusterRole can grant permissions to

     a.
 Resources within a namespace or a tenant